 This person CLEARLY has great English, but the PTE doesn’t like her pronunciation.
 The PTE is STRICT on pronunciation.

-It doesn’t matter how perfect your grammar is or how precise your vocabulary is, if you have a non-native English (and I mean non-British, non-Australian, non-American, non-Canadian, non-New Zealander) – if you have any accent at all, the PTE will penalise you.
+It doesn’t matter how perfect your grammar is or how precise your vocabulary is, if you have a non-native English accent (and by that I mean a non-British, non-Australian, non-American, non-Canadian or non-New Zealander accent) – if you have any accent at all, the PTE will penalise you.

 #3 How good is your writing score?